arnaudbos/level-up/content/write-nontrivial-data-intensive-app.md

 title: 1- Write a nontrivial data intensive system
 parent: level-up
 group: "Experience the ins and outs of programming for different platforms"
-state: "doing"
+state: "done"
 ---

-1/ Building the data management subsystem of the Copernicus Data and Information Access Services (DIAS),
+1/ Built the data management subsystem of the Copernicus Data and Information Access Services (DIAS),
-a European cloud service for image processing
+a European cloud service for image processing (now called Sobloo).